 What is an overdraft?

 A bank overdraft is a line of credit that covers your transactions if your bank account balance drops below zero.
+While we no longer offer new Personal Overdrafts, we have an alternative line of credit - Flexi Loan - which you may want to consider.

 Bank overdraft definition